Launching the (40-Year-Old) Sailboat

 I usually called him from the boat shops to ask if he needed any of the cute things I saw on the shelves.
 No cute things were needed.

-Six weeks after he started his boat project, while working through cold wind, rain, and hail, he was far enough along that he wanted his boat in the water to see what it would do.
+Six weeks after he started his boat project, while working through cold, wind, rain, and hail, he was far enough along that he wanted to put his boat in the water to see what it would do.

-Would it sink?
+Would it float?
 Would the engine start?
 Would he need the yard to haul it out again?
-How much more work would be required to ensure it would be reliable anywhere he might sail?
+How much more work would be required to ensure it would be reliable anywhere he might sail it?

-Of course, I took whatever he said literally, and then defaulted into thinking I must find solutions to everything he was pondering (yet I know nothing about boats).
+So, of course, I took whatever he said literally, and then I assumed I must find solutions to everything he was pondering (yet I know nothing about boats).

 As well, this is not my boat.
 I cannot know solutions to any of this, I reminded myself.